CISecurity/ControlsAssessmentSpecification/control-10/control-10.4.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - Devices
-	  - Protect
+	  - Detect
-	  - 1, 2, 3
+	  - 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
-* Sub-control 5.1: Establish Secure Configurations
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process
+* Safeguard 10.1: Deploy and Maintain Anti-Malware Software

 Inputs
 -----------
-#.
-The list of endpoints configured for periodic backup, derived from the endpoint inventory (see sub-control 1.4)
-#.
-The organization's backup configuration policy

-Assumptions
-^^^^^^^^^^^
-* Backup software (either OS or 3d party) is installed and appropriately configured on endpoints identified in Input 1
+#. :code:`GV30`: Assets capable of supporting anti-malware software
+#. :code:`GV32`: Assets with at least one authorized anti-malware software intalled
+#. :code:`GV3`: Configuration standards

 Operations
 ----------
 #.
-Interrogate the organization's backup configuration policy to determine if backups are configured to be encrypted
+For each asset in Input 2 :code:`GV32`, use configurations :code:`GV3` to identify if software is configured to automatically scan removable media
 	#.
-For each endpoint, examine its backup configuration policy to ensure that encrypted backups are configured, noting appropriately and inappropriately configured endpoints along the way.
+Identify and enumerate assets with properly configured software (M2)
+	#.
+Identify and enumerate assets with improperly configured software (M3)

 Measures
 --------
-* M1 = List of endpoints
+* M1 = Count of :code:`GV30`
-* M2 = Count of M1
+* M2 = Count of assets with anti-malware properly configured to scan removable media
-* M3 = List of appropriately configured endpoints
+* M3 = Count of assets with anti-malware not properly configured to scan removable media
-* M4 = Count of M3
-* M5 = List of inappropriately configured endpoints
-* M6 = Count of M5

 Metrics
 -------